Glyphosate in Water

 Because of all these factors, the farmers of one city, Hopelchén, had large quantities of glyphosate in their urine.
 A control group of urban fishermen — who presumably consumed foods containing glyphosate but did not work close to the chemical — had smaller concentrations of glyphosate in their urine.
 Glyphosate was also found in 90% of the samples of groundwater taken during the study, as well as in other water sources.

 That glyphosate has been found in human urine and in water does not automatically mean it causes adverse health or environmental effects.
-More research is necessary to determine the specific adverse affects glyphosate can have.
+More research is necessary to determine the specific adverse effects glyphosate can have.
 But this result makes it clear that human ingestion of glyphosate through environmental contamination is a troubling issue and one requiring further study.

 How Does Glyphosate Get Into Water?